Nancy P. Maney, Deputy Commissioner

 Division of Housing, Refugee Services, and Disability Determinations

 Housing, Refugee Services, and Disability Determinations (HRDD) provides services targeted to impoverished persons with special needs and or circumstance.
 Services include:

 - Housing services to address the problems of homelessness in the State.
 These services range from programs which prevent homelessness to the construction of housing for homeless individuals and families.
 Other programs provide essential services to homeless persons to stabilize their housing situation and increase their levels of self-sufficiency.

-- Refugee services directs resources to local contracted agencies to provide assistance to refugees and their families with employment and support services towards early economic and social self-sufficiency, to assure foster care for unaccompanied refugee minors, to assist victims of human trafficking, and to help repatriated U.S. citizens arrive home safely from abroad.
+- Refugee services direct resources to local contracted agencies to help refugees and their families with employment and other economic and social self-sufficiency needs; assure foster care for unaccompanied refugee minors; assist victims of human trafficking; and, help repatriated U.S. citizens arrive home safely from abroad.